Photo Some of Team Clevedon's' volunteers from Day 3 of Somerset ASA County Championships 2020

 Swim England South West usually run a development course for new open water officials.
 Sadly no-one took advantage in 2018 or 2019 but please register your interest so venues and future training dates can be planned.
 Four Somerset volunteers attended in 2017:

-Officials are also required in Water Polo and Synchronised Swimming.
+Officials are also required in Water Polo and Artistic Swimming.
 County Technical Secretaries for all disciplines would also be delighted to hear from volunteers who wish to help officiate.
 Our Disability Swimming Co-ordinator Kay Willcox will also be delighted to hear from anyone interested in becoming an official at Disability Events.
 Contact details are here.

 To receive e-mail updates from British Swimming Officials click here.